-Over the past 12-18 months we have seen a heightened level of interest in establishing SMSFs as more individuals take a greater interest in the decision making and control of their retirement savings.
+Over the past 12-18 months we have seen a heightened level of interest in SMSF establishment as more individuals take a greater interest in the decision making and control of their retirement savings.

 Setting expectations for rollovers

 Whilst the initial process to prepare documentation to incorporate a trustee company and establish a new SMSF trust deed is a relatively painless experience, in particular through the benefits of automation, the time delay typically starts following submission of a fund’s application for a TFN, ABN, and to become regulated with the ATO.

 This registration process can now take up to 56 days for the SMSF be displayed as ‘Registered’ on Super Fund Lookup (SFLU).
 The initial status will display the fund as ‘Pending’, which means employers and other super funds will not transfer benefits to the fund until the ATO has updated the status on SFLU to ‘Registered’.
 Only once this status has been issued will the fund be treated as complying and eligible to receive rollovers and employer contributions.
 Within 7 days of the status being updated on SFLU as ‘Registered’, the ATO will issue a notice of compliance to the SMSF and then display the fund’s status as ‘Complying’.

 Registration application delays

 It is important to remember that the ATO does not automatically accept every registration application that it receives – each registration is risk assessed to ensure there is no illegal activity that may be occurring with respect to the fund.
 The ATO as regulator will not accept a fund’s registration where they decide that:

 - the parties have not completed the setup steps listed in Eligibility to register and get an ABN;